mikejolley/woocommerce-product-gift-wrap/readme.txt

 If the customer adds gift wrap, it is shown in cart + orders, and adds your defined cost to the item cost too.

+If you want to use the option to allow the customer only to have all product wrapped as gift, you first need to setup a product, that acts as gift wrap.
+This product will then define the price for wrapping all ordered cart items as gift.

 If you'd like to contribute to the plugin you can find it on GitHub: [https://github.com/mikejolley/woocommerce-product-gift-wrap](https://github.com/mikejolley/woocommerce-product-gift-wrap)

 == Installation ==